 Well-known Marsala brands include Taylor and Florio.

 Taylor's Marsala wines are golden, full-bodied, and fruity.
-They are suitable for more sophisticated cooking or to be sipped straight from the glass.
+They are suitable for more sophisticated cooking or sips straight from the glass.

-The most famous dessert using Marsala wine is Tiramisu.
+The most famous dessert that uses Marsala wine is tiramisu.
 But there are also many other desserts that you can flavor with Marsala.

 The most famous main course is Chicken Marsala.
 It is an American-Italian recipe that uses Marsala sauce to flavor chicken and mushrooms.

-For something lighter, you can try, for example, the creamy Marsala pasta sauce.
-Suitable for vegetarians too.
+For something lighter, try the creamy Marsala pasta sauce.

-And you can even make cocktails with it.
+And, of course, you can make cocktails with it.
 Marsala goes well with whisky, gin, orange juice, and even tomato juice!

-Marsala wine can be stored for years when not opened.
+When not opened, Marsala wine can be stored for years.
 If opened, it lasts in the fridge for up to months.

-For more info on how to store Marsala wine, check this link.
-There I will provide advice on how to keep your Marsala wine good as long as possible.
+For more information on how to store Marsala wine, check this link.
+You'll find advice on keeping your Marsala wine as good as possible there.

 For cooking, it is best to go for the cheapest brands.
 To enjoy it as such, you should buy the longer-aged varieties.